locationtech/geomesa/docs/user/kafka_datastore.rst

 ----------------------------

-The GeoTools API includes a mechanism to fire off a `FeatureEvent`_ object each time that there is an "event," which occur when data are added, changed, or deleted in a `SimpleFeatureSource`_.
+The GeoTools API includes a mechanism to fire off a `FeatureEvent`_ object each time that there is an "event," which occurs when data are added, changed, or deleted in a `SimpleFeatureSource`_.
 A client may implement a `FeatureListener`_, which has a single method called ``changed()`` that is invoked each time that each `FeatureEvent`_ is fired.